PubInv/freespireco/proposal.md

 The reason for the Freespireco project is explained in the [founding README](https://github.com/PubInv/freespireco/blob/main/README.md).

-This document is focused on a budget as preparation for writing a formal grant when invited by an appropriate funding agency.
+This document is focused on a budget as preparation for writing a formal grant to fund building Freespireco when invited by an appropriate funding agency.

 ## Why A Larger Grant?

 In the year 2020,
-Public Invention has [done a lot](https://www.pubinv.org/wp-content/uploads/Annual-Report-2020.docx-2.pdf) with about $100,000 in funding,
+Public Invention has [done much](https://www.pubinv.org/wp-content/uploads/Annual-Report-2020.docx-2.pdf) with about $100,000 in funding,
 $40,000 of which came in two "flash" grants at the beginning of the pandemic, and the rest of which came from a small set of generous donors, some of whom were anonymous.
 This includes developing and actually manufacturing and